Welcome to our Chime scams warning in which we give you a heads up about a dangerous scam that is affecting people who are banking with Chime.

 Fake Chime Social Media Profiles

-To ensure you’re on an official Chime social media account, look for the blue checkmark which means that the account is verified or access the social media accounts from the Chime homepage.
+To ensure you’re on an official Chime social media account, look for the blue checkmark, which means the account is verified, or access the social media accounts from the Chime homepage.

 Support Phone Calls